Ayop14/Hello_Data_Visualization/project diary.md

 First visualization is a scatterplot of 3 different dimmensions, using color for the third one.

-Second viaualization will use color to make a point.
+Second visualization will use color to make a point.
 The idea is to make a histogram of different values for a certain bike type.
 But, the point is to make how a certain bike compares to the others, not making a simple display about what the market has to offer.
 To see an after & before, I will make a simple histogram about a feature using discrete, random colors.
 Then the same histogram, but using a intense color only for the bike Im interested in comparing.

+One important detail I found is the color bar item for the scatterplot, as well as the parameter "edgecolor" for both visualizations.
+It makes it stand on its own better, more pleasing to see.
+Also, do not use set_xticklabels method.
+Works BAD. adjust_subplplots has amazing functionalities for overlapping features and changing overall spaces inside the visualization.

+Final thoughts about these visualizations.
+The barplot should be sorted, but I will leave that for a future visualization error corrections section in this project.
+Regarding the bar plot comparison, it surprised me then (first time I read it) and it surprises me now once I implement it.
+Such a tiny detail changes the point of the visualizations from "Look at all these bikes" to "Look at how does this bike against the others".

+# Visuaizing different amounts
+The idea is to make simple, yet informative plots that display similarly equally ranged features, using a grouped bar plot, stacked bars.
+The point is to compare them against each other.